hungpham2511/hungpham2511.github.io/_posts/2019-05-05-window-manager.md

 choose between different desktop environment.
 Notice that the little button when you sign in that allows you to choose between `gnome`, `kde` or a custom desktop environment of your choosing.
-To create a new entry that starts the desktop enviroment we defined in the `.xsession` script, create a new file name `custom.desktop` in `/usr/share/xsessions` with the following lines.
+To create a new entry that starts the desktop environment we defined in the `.xsession` script, create a new file name `custom.desktop` in `/usr/share/xsessions` with the following lines.
 You will probably need to use root permission.